-During road resurfacing, activities undertaken on site may have temporary adverse impacts on local residents and road users as a result of vehicle noise and delays due to traffic management measures.
-However, with the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low.
+During road resurfacing, activities undertaken on site may have temporary adverse impacts on road users as a result of vehicle noise and delays due to traffic management measures.
+However, considering that there are no residential properties within 300m of works and with the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low.

-- Traffic management will consist of a single lane closure with a 10mph convoy and two-way traffic lights in place and will take account of the needs of motorised and non-motorised road users. - Works will be carried out during day-time hours over a period of seven days and will move progressively along the full scheme extent. - Measures to reduce impacts of works will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.
+- Traffic management will consist of a single lane closure with a 10mph convoy and two-way temporary traffic lights in place and will take account of the needs of motorised and non-motorised road users. - Works will be carried out during day-time hours over a period of five days and will move progressively along the full scheme extent. - Measures to reduce impacts of works will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.